hubo1016/vlcp/doc/source/ovstest.rst

 you can still use VXLAN isolation, in that case, you may use virtual machines (even in public cloud) to replace physical servers.

+This toturial assumes you are using root account, if you run into priviledge problems with a non-root account, you may need ``sudo``.

 Most of the setup steps should be done on both servers, or every server in the cluster, except
 ::ref:`centraldatabase`, and all the API calls with *curl* which create global objects (physical networks, physical ports, logical networks, subnets, virtual routers).